Josie Totah: Career

 In August 2022, she started a podcast titled Dare We Say with Yasmine Hamady and Saved by the Bell co-star Alycia Pascual-Peña.

 Personal life

+She attended a Catholic school growing up.
+She considers herself "semi-religious".

 On August 20, 2018, Totah wrote an article published in Time magazine in which she came out as a transgender woman.

 Totah attended Chapman University, graduating in 2022.
 She was a member of a sorority.